 Another popular argument from parents who bring their families to Vegas is “The kids wanted to go”.
 Did they, really?
 If so, ask yourself where their information comes from.
 Surely your precious little ones haven’t been allowed to watch The Hangover or CSI.
 So they must be hearing how fun Vegas is from Mom and Dad, right?

 Remember that bizarre 90’s attempt to rebrand Vegas as family-friendly destination?
-It’s now viewed as ill-advised phase, if not downright embarrassing.
-Most of the rides, attractions, free shows and kid-friendly casino themes have been scaled down or stripped out altogether.
+It’s now viewed as an ill-advised phase, if not downright embarrassing.
+Most of the rides, attractions, free shows, and kid-friendly casino themes have been scaled down or stripped out altogether.

 Let’s circle back to the mom at the beginning of this piece.
 She told me that bringing her baby along truly spoiled the love she and her husband felt for Vegas.
 “We couldn’t do anything we wanted to do.
 I felt guilty – just awful – for exposing my baby to that kind of environment.
 It made me second-guess what I loved about going there, and it’s unlikely that we’ll be returning before my daughter grows up”.